CalebTracey/ultrasound-api-v2/README.md

 2. Download [Docker Desktop App](https://www.docker.com/products/docker-desktop)

-3. Run the [Docker Compose](./docker-compose.yaml) file found in the root directory.
+3. Run the [Docker Compose](./mongodb/docker-compose.yaml) file found in the mongodb directory.

-4. Access the Mongo Express UI at: [localhost:8081](http://localhost:8081/)
+4. Access the Mongo Express UI at: [localhost:6080](http://localhost:8081/)

 5. Create the "roles" collection as mentioned above.

 6. To populate the database,  make this POST request with [Postman](https://www.postman.com/): http://localhost:8080/api/S3/update

-7. Access the app on [localhost:80](http://localhost:80/) and register!

 ## Available Scripts
 If you would rather skip the Docker proccess for the front/backend, follow the steps below.